Lorie Tarshis: Teaching

 He began teaching at Stanford in 1946, rising from assistant to associate to full professor.

 Tarshis headed the department of economics at Stanford intermittently from 1950 to 1970.
 He then joined the faculty of Scarborough College, part of the University of Toronto system, and remained there until 1978 as a professor of economics.
 Until 1988 he was a professor and acting chairman of the department of economics at Glendon College, York University in Ontario.
+In his later years at Glendon College, he taught Intermediate Macroeconomics from his 1984 book, World Economy in Crisis: Unemployment, Inflation and International Debt.